-Not long ago, we hosted a webinar entitled “Save Big Dollars in Legal Fees & Settlement Costs by Implementing a Background Screening Policy.”
+Not long ago, we hosted a webinar entitled “Save Big Dollars in Legal Fees and Settlement Costs by Implementing a Background Screening Policy.”
 It was attended by clients, industry experts, and representatives from several fellow background screening companies.
-This is a follow-up to that presentation to illuminate and respond to certain questions brought up by attendees regarding background screening policies.
+This is a follow-up to our “Save Big Dollars in Legal Fees & Settlement Costs by Implementing a Background Screening Policy” presentation to illuminate and respond to certain questions brought up by attendees regarding background screening policies.

 During the webinar we outlined seven crucial sections all background screening policies should contain:

 - Purpose of Policy: This states why the organization conducts background checks.

 - Scope of Policy: This states why employment screening policies should be designed to protect property and people with whom your employees will come in contact.

 - Responsible Administrators: This states which department or group will be implementing and managing the policy.

 - Sensitive Positions: This identifies each position within the organization, establishes basic background search criteria for all employees, and additional searches, if necessary, pertinent to each type of position.